Optimize Your Morning Routine

 Try this class, Vinyasa Yoga Basics with Roundglass yoga teacher Leah Cullis, to incorporate some gentle Sun Salutations into your morning routine.

-- Optimizing your morning helps set the tone for what’s to come and promotes healthy habits all day long.
+• Optimizing your morning helps set the tone for the day and promotes healthy habits all day long.